Kapperchino/jet-stream/README.md

 so publish will go to the leader node, and consume will consume from the follower nodes.
 ## What works
 ### Single node
-On a single node, producing and consuming works fine.
-Consuming might still need a bit of work.
+On a single node, producing and consuming are both solid
 ### One raft group
 A raft group is a group of nodes that has one leader and multiple followers.
-Producing works on this one but for consuming, more work will need to be put in as the raft groups doesn't support read operations, so a consume call will be considered a write.
+One raft group is quite solid, still need resiliency improvements though
 ### More than one raft group
-So this is getting into sharding, and currently it's not implemented as it needs a client.
-Cluster membership on the other hand works fine but needs more testing.
-I used memberlist for cluster membership across raft groups, and each node saves cluster meta-data and updates it accordingly.
+So this currently works well locally, but like the above lacks resiliency, for example currently there's only ack for consuming and not publishing,which means if a publishing fails but other succeeds, the publishing will go through on the nodes that did succeed.
 ## Design
 TODO
 ## Contribution